dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 As a super-admin, a _Guardian of the Galaxy_ can:
 - [Create](#create-a-namespace) and [delete](#delete-a-namespace) namespaces
-- Add new users and guardians to any namespace
 - Reset the passwords
 - Query and mutate the default namespace (`0x00`)
 - Trigger cluster-wide [backups](#backups) (no namespace-specific backup)